mxro/maxrohde-web/content/posts/2023/2023-02-03-lebanese-green-beans/index.md

 If you don't like green breans, if you think they are boring and easily overcooked, you've got to try these!

-These beans are out of this world.
+These beans are out of this world!
 I am absolutely NOT a bean lover...in fact, I tend to subconsciously avoid them!
 But my oh my, I'm now a fan.
 These beans are slowly cooked for 1 hour and the result is flavourful, slightly sweet, garlicy and 100% lick-you-fingers delicious.

 Go on, try them!